hookedupjoe/actionapp-ui-blocks/README.md

 * Author - Joseph Francis
 * License - License: GPLv3

-## DEPRECATED - SAVED AS EXAMPLE OF BUILDING BLOCKS IN JS
+## DEPRECATED - Replaced with Pressino UI Blocks - Written in JSX
-The framework to build blocks like these are in the Pressino Core plugin.
+- The framework to build blocks like these are in the Pressino Core plugin.
+- This library serves as an exmaple of how to build blocks outside the JSX environment